googlec71d3302157b26f4.html

 Q: 12 - Do You Manufacture Your Chain Link Mesh?

 A: Yes, we do.
-We have two chain link weaving machines, which ensures you get direct-from-the-manufacturer pricing.
+We have two chain link weaving machines, which ensure you get direct-from-the-manufacturer pricing.
 Manufacturing our own chain link also allows us to ensure that the quality is always there

 Q: 13 - Do You Offer a Warranty?